 The symptoms and progress of MS vary widely between individuals.
 Each person will make a treatment plan with their doctor to suit their needs.

 The condition is sometimes associated with mild degeneration of some of the cerebellum.
-This is the part of the brain that receives information needed to regulate the quality of a person’s movements.
+This part of the brain receives information needed to regulate the quality of a person’s movements.

 The cerebellum receives this information from other parts of the brain, the spinal cord, and the body’s sensory systems.